juju/docs/src/en/credentials.md

       subscription-id: bar
 ```

-### Removing credentials
+### Removing local credentials

-If a credential is no longer required, it can be removed:
+If a local credential (i.e. not cached on a controller) is no longer required,
+it can be removed:

 ```bash
 juju remove-credential aws bob